MageWarsCommunity/mv_german_codex/Readme.md

 This Codex is compiled into `Markdown`, `HTML` and `LaTeX` using [Ruby](http://ruby-lang.org/).

-Simply execute the `rake` command inside this folder.
+Simply install all the gems with `bundle install` and execute the `rake` command inside this folder.

-The `PDF` file is generated manually by `xelatex`.
+The `PDF` file is generated manually by `xelatex` or invoking `rake pdf`.

 ## How to contribute